Interim Operating and Transition Plan

 Texas Government Code §§ 2003.022, .041, .042, .050 |

-WHEREAS, best practices for avoiding and addressing backlogs associated with the COVID-19 pandemic include the continued use of remote hearing technologies, and the use of hybrid hearings in which some participants appear in-person and others are permitted to appear remotely; and
+WHEREAS, best practices for avoiding and addressing backlogs associated with the pandemic include the continued use of remote hearing technologies, and the use of hybrid hearings in which some participants appear in-person and others are permitted to appear remotely; and

-WHEREAS, the use of remote and hybrid hearings to conduct legal proceedings by SOAH and other courts has proven to offer an efficient, accessible, and cost-effective means of allowing parties, attorneys, witnesses, and others to participate in administrative hearings; and
+WHEREAS, the use of remote appearances and hybrid hearings to conduct legal proceedings by SOAH and other courts has proven to offer an efficient, accessible, and cost-effective means of allowing parties, attorneys, witnesses, and others to participate in administrative hearings; and

-NOW THEREFORE, the State Office of Administrative Hearings will implement the following Interim Operating and Transition Plan, effective as of April 1, 2022, and continuing until further notice:
+NOW THEREFORE, the State Office of Administrative Hearings will implement the following Interim Operating and Transition Plan, effective as of April 1, 2023, and continuing until further notice:

 I. General Office Operations